AdobeDocs/audience-manager.en/help/using/c-api/dcs-intro/dcs-api-reference/dcs-error-codes.md

 ## Sample Error Code Messages {#section_09C2F90C385A4EFB989A3C518102A32E}

-The [!UICONTROL DCS] returns error codes and messages in a JSON object or in an X- header in the HTTP response string.
+The [!UICONTROL DCS] returns error codes and messages in a [!DNL JSON] object or in an X- header in the HTTP response string.

 <table id="table_31FB21A203034FECBC675A19CA117854">
  <thead>